These Regulations on Degrees enter into force on 1 January 2017.

 Students may also gain credit or substitute for courses included in the degree programme with knowledge and skills demonstrated in some other manner.

-The schools’ management boards lay down detailed rules for awarding credit within the school’s degree programmes for previously acquired knowledge and skills, unless otherwise stipulated elsewhere.
+The faculty councils lay down detailed rules for awarding credit within the faculty’s degree programmes for previously acquired knowledge and skills, unless otherwise stipulated elsewhere.

 Compulsory courses completed as a part of a previously earned university degree may be incorporated into a Bachelor’s or Master’s degree earned at the University of Tampere if the content of these courses is equivalent to what is required to complete the degree programme in question.
 The studies to be incorporated must meet the learning outcomes of the degree programme.